Easy DIY Snowy Scene Abstract Paintings: Create Your Own Beautiful Holiday Art

 Come see how easy it is to create winter art with acrylic paint!

 I squeezed a quarter size amount of paint in the shade of “Granite Gray” by Apple Barrel Matte Acrylic paint and brushed it all over the bottom third of each of my papers.
 I LOVE this color!
-You can blend it as much as you like, I personally prefer to see the brush strokes in abstract art.
+You can blend it as much as you like, I personally prefer to see the texture of the brush strokes in abstract art.Β

 This DIY wall art is more simple than you might think!